noefoehr/noefoehr/README.md

 ## Hello!

-My name is Noe and I am a student at UC Davis.
+My name is Noe and I am a student at UC Davis studying Design and minoring in Data in Society.
+I am interested in how design can be used to connect and inform.

 <!--
 **noefoehr/noefoehr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.